 Waiver of Counsel

-A child in Ohio may waive his or her right if the waiver is “made in open court, recorded, and in writing,” and the court determines the waiver is made “knowingly, intelligently, and voluntarily” based on the totality of the circumstances.
+A youth in Ohio may waive their right if the waiver is “made in open court, recorded, and in writing,” and the court determines the waiver is made “knowingly, intelligently, and voluntarily” based on the totality of the circumstances.
 Ohio R. Juv.
 Pro.
 3(D).
 Before accepting a waiver, the court will make sure that the “child consults with a parent, custodian, guardian, or guardian ad litem.”
 Ohio R. Juv.
 Pro.
 3(D).

 A child may not waive the right to counsel when:

 - The child is a party to a hearing for transfer to adult court.
 Ohio R. Juv.
 Proc.
 3(D).

 A youth charged with a felony cannot waive counsel “unless the child has met privately with an attorney to discuss the child’s right to counsel and the disadvantages of self-representation.”
 Ohio R. Juv.
 Pro.
 3(C). “[N]o parent, guardian, custodian, or other person may waive the child’s right to counsel.”
 Ohio R. Juv.
 Pro.
 3(D).

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.